 Email Angie at angie[at]thewatershedcenter.com

 Ashley Grannell – Administrative Assistant

-Ashley is responsible for the Watershed Center’s accounts payable, receivable and payroll.
-She also provides extensive administrative support for our programs, and her adaptability, attention to detail, and efficiency are a key element in the Watershed Center’s operations.
-Ashley moved to Hayfork in 2013 and brings with her extensive accounting and bookkeeping expertise, including over 10 years experience as an administrative assistant.
-A Bay Area native, Ashley is excited to be part of the Hayfork Community and likes living in a small town.
+Ashley is responsible for The Watershed Center’s accounts payable, receivable and payroll.
+She also provides extensive administrative support for our programs, and her adaptability, attention to detail, and efficiency are a key element in our operations.
+Ashley moved to Hayfork in 2013 and brings with her extensive accounting and bookkeeping expertise, including over 10 years of experience as an administrative assistant.
+A Bay Area native, Ashley is excited to be part of the Hayfork community and likes living in a small town.

 Call Ashley at (530) 628-4206 or email her at ashley[at]thewatershedcenter.com